Recommended tools for encrypting data containing HIPAA-regulated PHI

-Following is information about tools UITS recommends for encrypting electronic protected health information (ePHI) and other sensitive data regulated by the Health Insurance Portability and Accountability Act (HIPAA) Security Rule.
+Following is information about tools the Research Technologies division of UITS recommends for encrypting data that contain protected health information (PHI) regulated by the Health Insurance Portability and Accountability Act (HIPAA).

 On this page: